ericausente/f5-client-cert-via-http-header/README.md

 # f5-client-cert-via-http-header

-In scenarios where a f5's pool member is expecting the Client Certificate as an HTTP heade, we can delivering the client certificate via HTTP headers
+This repository documents the process of configuring an F5 BIG-IP system to deliver client certificates as HTTP headers.
+This is particularly useful in scenarios where the F5 pool members expect client certificates to be received via HTTP headers for authentication purposes.
+Overview

+In certain configurations, F5's pool members require client certificates to be forwarded as part of the HTTP header for enhanced security and authentication.
+This document details a lab reproduction of the setup, including generating a dummy client certificate, configuring the F5 virtual server for two-way SSL authentication, and the necessary iRule to insert the certificate into the HTTP headers.

 ## Lab Reproduction Steps

-1. Virtual Server Configuration: The Virtual Server was set to Client SSL in a two-way mode (see  K12140946: Configuring the BIG-IP system to perform two-way SSL authentication)
+### Virtual Server Configuration: The Virtual Server was set to Client SSL in a two-way mode (see  K12140946: Configuring the BIG-IP system to perform two-way SSL authentication)

-3. Certificate Generation: A Client certificate and key were generated in F5 (dummy) and imported as Client Certificate and Key, named "Client-cert".
+### Certificate Generation: A Client certificate and key were generated in F5 (dummy) and imported as Client Certificate and Key, named "Client-cert".

 To generate a dummy client certificate and key using OpenSSL and then import it into the F5 system, you would typically follow these steps: